 Certified Jungian Analysts - Licensed Mental Health Professionals

-The Pacific Northwest Society of Jungian Analysts (PNSJA) is comprised of licensed mental health counselors who have received specialized training in Analytical Psychology and are Certified as Jungian Analysts.
+The Pacific Northwest Society of Jungian Analysts (PNSJA) is comprised of licensed mental health counselors, psychologists and social workers who have received specialized training in Analytical Psychology and are Certified as Jungian Analysts.
 The PNSJA is a member society of the worldwide International Association of Analytical Psychologists (IAAP).

 Analytical Psychology is a highly recognized form of depth psychology pioneered by the Swiss psychiatrist Carl Gustav Jung (1875 -1961).
 Also known as Jungian analysis, this therapy consists of a psychotherapeutic approach for improving mental health, developing personal growth, and a body of psychological theory applicable to individuals, groups, and the larger culture.